starkcoffee/handy_scripts/README.md

 I notice that browing traffic in firefox leaves the tcpspy listening, whereas using curl kills tcpspy - could be a keep-alive thing?

+Also, if it's not working and just hanging there.. check there is nothing else listening on that port - later version will do a check.

+Tested on Mac OS 10.6